Findus23/jax-array-info/README.md

 advantage of working everywhere (it is equivalent to a `print`) and the tradeoff that it is not guaranteed to always report correct sharding information (e.g. inside jitted functions).

 ## `print_array_stats()`

 Shows a nice overview over the all currently allocated arrays ordered by their size.
 To save space, scalar values are grouped by dtype.

 **Disclaimer**: This uses `jax.live_arrays()` to get its information.
 There might be allocated arrays that are missing in this view.
+Also keep in mind that this only reports arrays that are acutally allocated, so calling it inside a jitted function won't give useful information.

 ```python
 arr = jax.numpy.zeros(shape=(16, 16, 16))